simon-kyger/chat/README.md

 3. Use NVM (the Node Version Manager) to install and use the correct version of NodeJS to use with this project

+## All Users [Optional]

+1. If you wish to be able to use the features /yt or /gif you'll need to add a directory at root level called:

+	apikeys

+Inside of this directory, create .txt files called:

+	giphykey.txt
+	youtubekey.txt

+Inside of those files, put only the key itself without anything else.
+Don't forget to add ../apikeys in your .gitignore!

 # Running the project